-The LEEP Project is designed for juniors and rising seniors in good academic standing who have prior internship, volunteering, or employment experience.
-LEEP Projects can be completed by individuals or by teams of up to five students.
-Students may work closely with a staff or faculty mentor as well as an external partner, such as a corporate or nonprofit manager, Clark alumnus/a, or research institute.
+The LEEP Project is designed for rising seniors in good academic standing.
+LEEP Projects can be completed by individuals or by teams.
+Students work closely with a staff or faculty mentor as well as an external partner, such as a corporate or nonprofit manager, Clark alumnus/a, or research institute.

 What types of projects do students complete?

-A LEEP Project may respond to the needs of an external organization, build on an existing research program, or be self-initiated as in the case of an artistic or entrepreneurial endeavor.
-A number of projects will be sponsored by Clark alumni and will be completed offsite—at laboratories and field-based research sites, nonprofits, businesses, government agencies, and more.
+A LEEP Project responds to the needs of an external organization, builds on an existing faculty research program, or is student-initiated as in the case of an artistic or entrepreneurial endeavor.
+A number of projects are sponsored by Clark alumni and are completed offsite—at laboratories and field-based research sites, nonprofits, businesses, government agencies, and more.

 What can students expect?

-Most students will complete their projects during the summer, working part time for two to three months, although some projects may take place during the spring or fall term.
-Students will receive support from LEEP Center staff, a faculty or staff mentor, and a project manager and may be eligible for a $2,500 stipend if no other funding sources are available.
-Academic credit may be granted based on the approval a faculty adviser.
+Students complete their projects during the summer.
+Students receive support from LEEP Center staff, a faculty or staff mentor, and a project supervisor and may be eligible for a $2,500 stipend if no other funding sources are available.
+Academic credit may be granted based on the approval of a faculty adviser.